damianhakert/damianhakert.github.io/source/_posts/2016-02-23-key-concepts-for-a-gitlab-newbie.markdown

 I recently joined GitLab as a Developer Advocate.
 Part of my role will be to travel to community events, I hope we’ll meet in person someday.
 I’m also an experienced Ruby developer and a long time user of Github for both my personal projects and open source projects.
 I am actively using GitLab and taking notes about things that I learn.

-I've heard of GitLab that it is somewhat cool if you want to have your Github-like hosting on your personal server.
-Things have changed a lot.
-I am happy to share what I have learned about GitLab.com recently.

-The goal of this post is to give you an up-to-date understanding of what GitLab have become, and how you can benefit from it.

 <!--more-->

+Before joining GitLab, I've heard of GitLab that it is somewhat cool if you want to have your Github-like hosting on your personal server.
+Today things have changed a lot, and I am happy to share what I have learned about GitLab.com recently.

-First, lets disrupt existing delusions.
+First, lets disrupt some delusions.

 ## Misbeliefs and delusions